slimsloth/Algorithm-Analysis/README.md

 ### Group Members: Sean Mitchell, Jason Mora-Mendoza

 ### Summary
+This program implements two functions: mean() and construct_square_algorithm(). main.cpp tests and records the running time for each function, 15000 times each and ouputs the results to their respective .csv files.
+## WARNING
+Due to the nature of this program, it may take a long period (~20 minutes) to run and output all results.
+It is safe to kill the process early if you wish, but if you want to collect all the data you must wait for the program to terminate on its own.
 ### Requirements
 #### 1. Mathematical Analysis
 - [x] Complete Exercises 3-14 (a) and 3-14 (b) from Algorithm Design in Three Acts.